thpongue/rockpaperscissors/docs/artifacts.md

 		- [] "rock paper scissors variations"
 		- [] "rock paper scissors dynamite"
 		- ... see bottom of search for rock paper scissors
+	- [] unsorted
+		- [] implement watch
+		- [] remove require's from gulpfile since these should be pulled in magically
+		- [] delete and reinstall node_modules to clear old crap out
+		- [] fix problem with scripts exiting